 We've long considered the Chase Sapphire Preferred® Card the best travel credit card for beginners, bar none.
-But with a handful of significant tweaks and new perks in the last year, this card has quietly gotten even better.
+But with a handful of significant tweaks and new perks added in the last few years, this card has quietly gotten even better.

 Every year, Sapphire Preferred cardholders now get a $50 annual credit to use towards booking a hotel through the Chase Ultimate Rewards travel portal.
 And really, it's as simple as it sounds.

 Let's take a closer look at this new benefit and how you can use it to help offset part of your annual fee.

 Related reading: 4 Ways to Use Chase Ultimate Rewards Points to Book Hotels

 Learn more about the Chase Sapphire Preferred® Card.

 What is the Chase Sapphire Preferred $50 Hotel Credit?